sampsyo/uwadvising/advising.md

 1. I want to work with Prof. X, how do I ask them?

+A simple introduction email can go a long way!
+Reach out and ask to set up a meeting with Professor X. Before going to the meeting, make sure you have something interesting to say.
+That is, you should have read several of the recent papers written by this professor so you know what he/she is working on.

 2. I am not happy with my current research project, what should I do?
 3. I'm not sure what research area I am interested in, how can I find a research area?
 4. I am worried my advisor is not happy with my research progress.